-This report refers to the Anchovy Regions XV-II and III-IV (Figure 1).
-The Southern Peru/ Northern Chile stock (includes Chile regions XV-II) is distributed along Chilean and Peruvian waters, but is managed separately by these countries.
 There is a no discard policy in place for Chilean fisheries, meaning all by-catch is landed, but only target species appear to be sampled by SERNAPESCA.

-However, IFOP has started a program since 2013 to collect information on bycatch in demersal and pelagic fisheries.
-Last updated in September of 2016 the report shows the reported data of total composition of catch from the skippers.
+IFOP started a program since 2013 to collect information on bycatch in demersal and pelagic fisheries.
+Last updated in September of 2016 the report shows reported data of total composition of catch from skippers.
 These data will be analyzed to manage the bycatch coming from different types of gears and fisheries.